laravel/spark-docs/installation.md

 - Laravel Framework 5.3+
 - Laravel Elixir
 - Bootstrap 3 (LESS)
+- Node.js & npm

+Make sure you have the latest version of node and npm installed before attempting to run the installer.

 The [Vue.js](http://vuejs.org) JavaScript framework is utilized on the registration and settings pages; however, you are free to build the "bulk" of your application using the JavaScript framework of your choice, or no JavaScript framework at all.